toddamoda/pyyxellsfgffg/docs/source/references/model_groups/scene_generation_models.rst

 :guilabel:`Scene` → :guilabel:`Scene`

-Generate scene from `scopesim <https://scopesim.readthedocs.io/en/latest/>`_ Source object loading objects from the GAIA catalog for given coordinates and FOV.
+Generate a scene from `ScopeSim <https://scopesim.readthedocs.io/en/latest/>`_ source object loading objects from the GAIA catalog for given coordinates and FOV.

 Example of the configuration file: